cheers-io/nuxt-storyblok-sitemap/README.md

   // required
   baseUrl: string;

-  // default locale to be used for the original stories
+  // default locale to be used for the stories with default language
+  // - if not provided, the sitemap will only contain entries for default Storyblok language
+  // - if provided, the sitemap will contain entries for all Storyblok languages (if any)
-  // required
+  // optional, default ""
   defaultLocale: string;

   // can be used to filter out stories by full_slug via RegExp